FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

    "Filters": [
       {
-        "FilterType": "Patient", //Filter on a Patient compartment if a 'patient' launch scope is in the auth token "FilterArgument": "identifier=#patient#" //... for the Patient that has an id matching the value of that 'patient' launch scope
+        "FilterType": "Patient", //Filter on a Patient compartment if a 'patient' launch scope is in the auth token "FilterArgument": "identifier=#patient#" //... for the Patient that has an identifier matching the value of that 'patient' launch scope
       },
       ...
    ]